-- Pupils are sometimes best placed to provide information about how their condition affects them. - Pupils should be fully involved in discussions about their medical needs and contribute as much as possible to the development of, and comply with, their individual healthcare plan. - Pupils who are competent will be encouraged to take responsibility for managing their own medicines and procedures. - Pupils' medicines should be located in an easily accessible location. - If pupils refuse to take medication or to carry out a necessary procedure, parents will be informed so that alternative options can be explored. - Where appropriate, pupils will be encouraged to take their own medication under the supervision of a teacher.
+- Pupils are often best placed to provide information about how their condition affects them. - Pupils should be fully involved in discussions about their medical needs and contribute as much as possible to the development of, and comply with, their individual healthcare plan. - Medicines will be located in an easily accessible location. - If pupils refuse to take medication or to carry out a necessary procedure, parents will be informed so that alternative options can be explored. - Where appropriate, pupils will be encouraged to take their own medication under the supervision of a member of staff.